Noubar Afeyan Sells 10,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

 Analyst Ratings Changes

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Keybank National Association OH boosted its position in shares of Moderna by 22.1% in the first quarter.
-Keybank National Association OH now owns 2,877 shares of the company’s stock worth $496,000 after buying an additional 521 shares during the period.
-Oliver Lagore Vanvalin Investment Group acquired a new stake in shares of Moderna in the first quarter worth $30,000.
-Great Valley Advisor Group Inc. boosted its position in shares of Moderna by 47.9% in the second quarter.
-Great Valley Advisor Group Inc. now owns 4,160 shares of the company’s stock worth $595,000 after buying an additional 1,348 shares during the period.
-Private Advisor Group LLC boosted its position in shares of Moderna by 9.4% in the second quarter.
-Private Advisor Group LLC now owns 22,672 shares of the company’s stock worth $3,239,000 after buying an additional 1,940 shares during the period.
-Finally, Metis Global Partners LLC boosted its position in shares of Moderna by 79.5% in the first quarter.
-Metis Global Partners LLC now owns 5,530 shares of the company’s stock worth $953,000 after buying an additional 2,450 shares during the period.
-Institutional investors and hedge funds own 60.76% of the company’s stock.
+Institutional investors have recently modified their holdings of the stock.
+BlackRock Inc. raised its stake in shares of Moderna by 3.7% during the first quarter.
+BlackRock Inc. now owns 28,671,935 shares of the company’s stock worth $4,939,029,000 after buying an additional 1,010,462 shares during the last quarter.
+Coatue Management LLC raised its stake in shares of Moderna by 61.6% during the first quarter.
+Coatue Management LLC now owns 6,928,147 shares of the company’s stock worth $1,193,443,000 after buying an additional 2,641,144 shares during the last quarter.
+Theleme Partners LLP raised its stake in shares of Moderna by 0.3% during the second quarter.
+Theleme Partners LLP now owns 6,354,406 shares of the company’s stock worth $907,727,000 after buying an additional 17,466 shares during the last quarter.
+Renaissance Technologies LLC raised its stake in shares of Moderna by 108.2% during the first quarter.
+Renaissance Technologies LLC now owns 3,818,180 shares of the company’s stock worth $657,720,000 after buying an additional 1,984,458 shares during the last quarter.
+Finally, Northern Trust Corp raised its stake in shares of Moderna by 0.6% during the first quarter.
+Northern Trust Corp now owns 3,503,325 shares of the company’s stock worth $603,483,000 after buying an additional 20,416 shares during the last quarter.
+60.76% of the stock is owned by institutional investors.

 About Moderna